-Kim Jong-Un, the Supreme Leader of North Korea and Chairman of the Workers’ Party of Korea, continues to test the limits of U.S. President Donald Trump and the international community with missile tests.
+Kim Jong-Un, the Supreme Leader of North Korea and Chairman of the Workers’ Party of Korea, has agreed to meet U.S. President Donald Trump at summit in Singapore.
 Kim, who is believed to be between 33 and 34 years old, was educated in Switzerland or France before attending universities in North Korea.

 Kim became leader of his country in December 2011, after the death of his father, Kim Jong-il.
 His grandfather, Kim Il-Sung was the first leader of North Korea, from its establishment in 1948 until his death in 1994.

-1. Kim Possibly Attended the English-Language International School of Bern, Using the False Name ‘Pak Chol’
+1. He Possibly Attended the English-Language International School of Bern, Using the False Name ‘Pak Chol’

-Much of Kim’s early life is unknown.
-Even his exact birth date is a mystery.
+Many details about Kim’s early life are unknown — even his exact birth date is a mystery.
 North Korea claims he was born on January 8, 1982, but South Korean records show he was born on January 8, 1983.
 Dennis Rodman said in 2013 that Kim was 30 years old and confirmed that his birthday is January 8.

 The Washington Post reported in 2009 that there were some observers who believed Kim attended the English-language International School of Bern, Switzerland’s capital city.
 In 2009, the Swiss magazine L’Hebdo reported that he became friends with the children of American diplomats.
 He also learned French and German, and studied under the false name Pak Chol.